fourdesire/sketch2unity-release/README.md

 ### Usage
 [For Engineers]
-1. Compile and Run FDSketch2Unity
+1. Download `editor` folder containing FDSketch2Unity.cs, FDUIGeneratorBase.cs, FDUIGeneratorEditor.cs
+2. Add `editor` to your Unity project and Compile
-2. Import exported json files and images folder (located in `sketch2unity` folder) to Assets folder in Unity
+3. Import exported json files and images folder to Assets folder in Unity
-3. If necessary, put fonts(.ttf, .otf) used in UI in a folder named Resources, and move the folder to **Assets folder**
+4. If necessary, put fonts(.ttf, .otf) used in UI in a folder named Resources, and move the folder to **Assets folder**
-3. Right click on the exported json files and Choose `Create > Sketch2Unity > Import` to generate UI.
+5. Right click on the exported json files and Choose `Create > Sketch2Unity > Import` to generate UI.